psidex/CrowsNest/README.md

 ## Bugs And Feature Requests

 If you find a bug or would like to request a new feature please open an [Issue](https://github.com/psidex/CrowsNest/issues/new).

-## Docker

-If you want to try it out in Docker there are images available on [Docker Hub](https://hub.docker.com/repository/docker/psidex/crowsnest).

 ## Development